rapyuta-robotics/rapyuta-io-docs/hugo/content/1_understanding-rio/12_core-concepts.md

 Builds on rapyuta.io are a fundamental resource which convert your source code residing in your VCS into a container image.

 Builds can be referenced when creating packages and enables an end-to-end "Code to Deployment" pipeline for your Robotics solution.
+The rapyuta.io platform converts the image by using catkin or docker recipes.

+* For more information about build recipes, [click here](/5_deep-dives/52_software-development/527_build-receipe/).

-> For more information about builds, [ click here](/3_how-tos/33_software-development/331_create-builds).
+* For more information about build creation, [click here](/3_how-tos/33_software-development/331_create-builds).

 ### Package